MailTape/MailTape-v1/_posts/2017-02-19-Requin-Chagrin.md

 _Inès_: **"**Mathrock guitars, jerky drums and an unexpected structure: a trio that never seems to bore me.
 Vundabar’s songs are always so full of good energy, and this one in particular feels like being in a small kind of roller coaster, juggling between small adrenaline shots and calmer moments.
 Now we're all hyped and ready to go on with our day!**"**

 <p id="outroduction">That’s all folks!
 Thanks to [Requin Chagrin](https://www.facebook.com/chagrin.requin/ "Facebook") for their participation, [Camille Célestin](http://www.slipontherock.com/ "Site") for the illustration and Daisy for the translation.
-Have an energetic Sunday! </p>
+Have an energetic, motivated and overall great Sunday! </p>